 Of all the worldwide events that emphasize the role of storytelling in modern society, film festivals are perhaps the most impactful.
-After all, they do much more than just highlight feel-good flicks and offer sneak peeks of upcoming blockbusters — they provide a platform to new and diverse filmmakers, honor creatives for their hard work and well-crafted stories, and remind audiences of the need for equality and representation in entertainment.
+After all, they do more than just highlight feel-good flicks or offer sneak peeks of upcoming blockbusters — they provide a platform to new and diverse filmmakers, honor creatives for their hard work and well-crafted stories, and remind audiences of the need for equality and representation in entertainment.
 Film has a powerful way of touching hearts and shifting perceptions, and nowhere is that on better display than at the world’s biggest festivals.

 So, without further ado, here are six of our favorites.